Interactive Simulations with JSPlotly

 • automatic visualization of disulfide bonds;

-• checkbox for viewing the secondary structure of proteins (helix, \(\beta\)-sheet);
+• checkbox to show protein secondary structure (helix, \(\beta\)-sheet);

 • checkbox for residue polarity index;